Real Solutions to Permanently Eliminate Bathroom Mold & Mildew

 Bathroom exhaust fans perform a critical, though often neglected, function.
 Their first responsibility it to exhaust warm, damp air created during shower/bath usage.
 Second, they are called on to exhaust bathroom odors.
 Both of these depend upon a simple process of drawing air from inside the bathroom and expelling it to the outside.
-Simple enough.
+Fans play an important role in diminishing bathroom mold growth.

 Where do bathroom fans go wrong?